 How Children's Association for Maximum Potential (CAMP) impacts San Antonio's shared Community Vision

-Located in the Texas Hill Country along the Guadalupe River, CAMP's programming offers participants (CAMPers) experiences otherwise limited in their everyday settings: exerting their independence, engaging with nature, exercising, trying new things, developing friendships, and safely learning healthy social interaction.
-In the summer, CAMPers participate in horseback riding, swimming, canoeing, outdoor cooking and arts and crafts.
-Throughout the school year, the Respite Club program provides monthly events for children and adults aged 6 months to 40 years across 3 programs: Respite Weekend Camps, Parents Night Out, and Teen and Adult Day Adventure.
+The Children's Association for Maximum Potential (CAMP) provides year-round recreation and education for children and adults with intellectual, developmental, and/or physical special needs.
+CAMP programming also invites their participants' siblings without disabilities to participate, providing their caregivers with respite and ultimately improving the quality of life for entire families.
+CAMP specifically serves individuals with mild to severe disabilities, including those who are ineligible to attend other recreational programs.
+Their diagnoses include autism spectrum disorder, cerebral palsy, spina bifida, traumatic brain injuries, down syndrome, hearing and/or visual impairment, and more.
+Located in the Texas Hill Country along the Guadalupe River, CAMP's programming offers participants (Campers) experiences otherwise limited in their everyday settings: exerting their independence, engaging with nature, exercising, trying new things, developing friendships, and safely learning healthy social interaction.
+In the summer, Campers participate in horseback riding, swimming, canoeing, outdoor cooking and arts and crafts.
+Throughout the school year, the Respite Club program provides monthly events for children and adults aged 3 to 50 years across 3 programs: Respite Weekend Camps, Parents Night Out, and Teen and Adult Day Adventure.